GSA/digitalgov.gov/content/topics/multilingual/_index.md

     summary: "Learn how and when to use translation technology to provide meaningful access for people with limited English proficiency."
     href: "https://digital.gov/resources/introduction-to-translation-technology"
   - title: "Select a language: Help a user to choose their preferred language"
-    summary: "Get technical guidance on how to support users in their language of choice."
+    summary: "U.S. Web Design System technical guidance on how to support users in their language of choice."
     href: "https://designsystem.digital.gov/patterns/select-a-language/"
   - title: "Designing for translation"
     summary: "Learn about the importance of communicating information in several languages and designing for translation."